School Readiness Child Care Financial Assistance allows eligible families to offset the expense of child care by paying a reduced parent fee.

 Pre-K program.
 To be eligible, children must be Florida residents and turn 4 years old by September 1 of the school year.

 Lutheran Services Florida Head Start/Early Head Start Program: This FREE preschool program serves pregnant women and children from birth to three years of age; and children 3 or 4 years of age by September 1st of a program year or age 5 by September 2nd or later.
 Head Start/Early Head Start is a free preschool program for all who qualify.
 Call Head Start at 904-423-8637.

 Episcopal Children's Services Early Head Start Program: This FREE preschool program serves pregnant women and children from birth to three years of age.
 There may be some income requirements associated with this program.
 Call 904-726-1500 for program information.

 Announcements & Events

-GROW UP GREAT CHILDREN'S CLOSETThe Grow Up Great Children's Closet has a new location.
-CLICK HERE for more information! ...
+GROW UP GREAT CHILDREN'S CLOSETThe Grow Up Great Children's Closet is open the first Friday of each month on a first come, first serve basis.&nb...
 Read More